erincunningham7/project-portfolio-two-/README.md

  *Version Control*

- * The site was created using the Code ASnywhere editor and pushed to github to the remote repository 'project-portfolio-two-'.
+ * The site was created using the Code Anywhere editor and pushed to github to the remote repository 'project-portfolio-two-'.

  * The following git commands were utilised regularly throughout development to push code to the remote repository: